konnerhorton/recipes/docs/index.md

 ## Welcome

 This is meant to be a quick solution to a recipe sharing problem.
-I hope to improve as time passes.
-But we'll see.

-As of December 2024, I started adding tags to recipes for better organization.
+Some imrpovements (hopefully) coming in the future:

+- Better cataloging so it's easier to "discover" recipes.
+- Impelement (somehow) with [cooklang](https://cooklang.org/) language so that recipes can be interacted with more effectively.
+  - This might require turning this into a WASM.

-It's still a work in progress, but the tags below might help in recipe selection.
+For now, use the tags below to provide some minimally useful recipe selection.